 Rajiv Jalota MIDP'05 says when he arrived at Duke from India, he was quite experienced in public policy.
 Even so, he found the program to be revealing.
 "Going into the basics of public policy-making, that really opened my eyes to evidence-based decision making," he said.

 Jalota is now is sales tax commissioner for the Government of Maharashtra in India.
-He traveled to Duke in 2016 to see his daughter Suhani graduate with a degree in economics and global health.
+He traveled to the U.S. in 2016 to see his daughter Suhani graduate from Duke with a degree in economics and global health.